lemon24/reader/docs/api.rst

 .. module:: reader

-This part of the documentation covers all the interfaces of *reader*.
+This part of the documentation covers all the public interfaces of *reader*.

 Reader object